sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/05-Device-Management-System/README.md

 5. **Data Flow**: All device data, user information, and configuration settings are stored in and retrieved from DynamoDB tables.

-## Overview
+## Use case key Features

-The Device Management Lambda function provides the following capabilities:
+The Device Management System provides the following capabilities:

 - List devices in the system
 - Get device settings